Yeet7/Notes/README.md

 Anything that doesn't seem right, it probably isn't.
 Let me know.
 There is placeholders such as empty chapters, sections, or definitions.
 I'll get to them ~~never~~ eventually.

 Notes are taken in order of learning.
 Certain sections may be blank as placeholders.
 Otherwise, they are in order.

-# Note;
-There will be a huge refactor of directories and such in the coming days.
-I'll update docs and such as needed.